Ear wax and infection management

 I've had a very notable and sudden loss of my hearing in one ear (within 24 hours).
 Could it be ear wax or an ear infection?

 This is unlikely.
-If you experience this, it necessitates immediate medical attention to rule out Sudden Sensorinerual Hearing Loss (SSNHL), which will often include abrupt onset of tinnitus, and/or a feeling of fullness (usually only in one ear).
+If you experience this, it necessitates immediate medical attention to rule out Sudden Sensorineural Hearing Loss (SSNHL), which will often include abrupt onset of tinnitus, and/or a feeling of fullness (usually only in one ear).

 Book Your Appointment Online